Bluebird by American Express–Low Cost, Good Features, but…

 Where to Get the Bluebird Card

-You can get the Bluebird card at retail stores, including CVS, Walmart, Rite Aid, 7-11, Dollar General, and Family Dollar for a purchase price up to $3.95.
+You can get the Bluebird card at just one retail store–Walmart.
+The in-store purchase price is $5.
 You can get it online for free.

 The Bluebird card has excellent features at a low cost.
 Its only downside is convenience.
 You’ll be able to use it at most retail locations and websites, but you’ll inevitably run into places that won’t take American Express.

 So, if you’re looking for a prepaid card as a budgeting tool that supplements your checking account or credit card, then Bluebird is a great choice.
 If you want to use a prepaid card to replace a checking account, then Bluebird will only work if you’re prepared to use cash and put up with some inconvenience.